Community Health Workers

 What is a Community Health Worker (CHW)?

-In 2016, CHW partners and stakeholders came together and agreed on the following definition (based on definitions from the American Public Health Association and the Bureau of Labor and Statistics).
+In 2016, CHW stakeholders in Georgia came together and adopted the following definition (based on definitions from the American Public Health Association and the Bureau of Labor and Statistics).
 "A Community Health Worker (CHW) is a frontline health worker who is a trusted member of and/or has a demonstrated working knowledge of the community and individuals served.”
 Community Health Workers, also known as Navigators, Promotoras, Outreach Workers, Community Health Aids, Health Promoters, and many other names, function in a variety of roles, and are typically from the community they serve.

 CHWs have an essential role on the healthcare team given their unique position to help address high-priority public health issues and the health care needs of the community.